mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

 - the process equivocated in round r (sent more than one Prevote or Precommit message) - height vote sets that have not been received will be checked for equivocation only

-- the process sent a Precommit message but didn't receive *2f + 1* valid Prevote messages to justify the sending of the Precommit message
+- the process sent a Precommit message but did not receive *2f + 1* valid Prevote messages to justify the sending of the Precommit message

-- the process sent a Prevote message and didn't have *2f + 1* valid Prevote messages as justification inside the Prevote
+- the process sent a Prevote message and did not have *2f + 1* valid Prevote messages as justification inside the Prevote

 If one or more of these faulty behaviours is found in any of the rounds analyzed, the process is detected as faulty.